 The first stage input deck was set up to use the MIPCC engines as defined in the propulsion section.
 This input file starts with an initial weight, accelerates the aircraft until an appropriate time when the aircraft begins the zoom maneuver.
 This zoom maneuver involves increasing the altitude while still firing the MIPCC engines.
 Once the aircraft reaches the MIPCC limits of 88,000 ft and Mach 4 the engines shut down.
 The aircraft then continues to gain altitude by trading kinetic energy for potential energy.
 The first stage then coasts until the flight path angle drops to 20 degrees (other flight path angles were used, but 20 degrees results in the smallest vehicle).
-The first stage input deck actually tries to maximize the velocity of release to give the second stage as much energy as possible.
+The first stage as much energy as possible.
 The dynamic pressure constraint of release combined with this optimization scheme also results in an altitude in excess of 200,000 ft at release.

 Once the first stage is optimized the second stage begins at the altitude, velocity, azimuth, latitude, longitude, and flight path angle of the end of the first stage.
 The second stage ignites after a coast of 5 seconds after release from the aircraft to get a significant distance between the stages.
 The second stage hybrid then ignites until the ideal ΔV provided by the second stage reaches 11,000 fps.
 This ΔV number was set in the RASCAL design, but it was traded and found to be close to the optimal point.
 After the second stage falls away the third stage ignites after a five second delay.
 The third stage then fires until the proper orbit is reached.
 The entire upper stage input file is designed to optimize the weight consumed.
 The final weight at the end of the run is then the total payload weight and the dry weight.
 The dry weight can then be subtracted off from the weights and sizing sheet to get the maximum payload.

 Once both stages are optimized they are combined into one deck to verify the results and to optimize the entire system.
+This input file is set up differently that the two initial input files.
+The first stage deck already maximizes the velocity achieved by the first stage.
+These initial guesses are then put into the combined deck which is set up to minimize the weight consumed and therefore maximize the payload weight at the end of the simulation.
+This method starts the total deck at a solution very near the ideal solution, but then allows POST to determine if staging higher and slower is preferable to staging at the maximum velocity while still satisfying the dynamic pressure constraint of 1 psf.
 The optimized solution stages as soon as possible (while still meeting the dynamic pressure constraint) thereby firing the second stage with the highest relative velocity.
-The results of this trajectory are presented as Figure 11.
-As these figures show that the first stage does release the second stage outside the drag of the atmosphere and that is where the majority of the benefit of the first stage is achieved.
+The results of this trajectory are presented as Figure 16 and Figure 17.
+As these figures show that the first stage provides only a small amount of the overall altitude and velocity that it necessary to achieve orbit.
+The first stage does release the second stage outside the drag of the atmosphere and that is where the majority of the benefit of the first stage is achieved.

-Figure 11: Baseline Trajectory (Altitude and Mach Number).
+Figure 16: Baseline Trajectory (Altitude and Mach Number).